Karioi: Walks

 Beyond Whale Bay the road is unsealed and, after crossing Te Toto Gorge, there is a car park (bikes are better sheltered in the bush above the car park).
 A short walk down from the car park is a view of the 150 m high cliffs (see Geology above).

 Climbing up from the car park is a DOC track to the 756 m top of Karioi.
-The signposted times of 2 hours to the 706 m Lookout and 3 hours to the summit allow fit walkers time for admiring the views, but on a good day it is well worth taking at least that time.
+The signposted times of 2 hours to the 706 m lookout and 3 hours to the summit allow fit walkers time for admiring the views.
 The track is clearly marked and clear on the ground, but gets progressively harder, including a ladder and 2 chains.
-About halfway up, just before the first chain and ladder, is a good view point.
-Other steps and chains would be useful, especially after wet weather, but there are plenty of tree roots to grasp hold of on the other shorter near vertical sections.
-In most weather ordinary stout shoes suffice with some care around the few boggy sections on the summit ridge.
+About halfway up, just before the first chain and ladder, is a viewpoint.
+The climb does not feature steps or chains, but there are plenty of tree roots to grasp hold of on other shorter, near-vertical sections.
+In most weather, ordinary stout shoes suffice with some care around the few boggy sections on the summit ridge.